List of prime ministers of Eswatini

 This is a list of prime ministers of Eswatini (Ndvunankulu) since the formation of the post in 1967.

-Eleven people have been Prime Minister of Eswatini, plus seven acting prime ministers.
+Twelve people have been Prime Minister of Eswatini, plus eight acting prime ministers.
 One person, Barnabas Sibusiso Dlamini, held two non-consecutive terms.

-The current prime minister is Cleopas Dlamini, who was appointed by King Mswati III at the Ludzidzini Royal Village on 19 July 2021.
+The current prime minister is Russell Dlamini, since 4 November 2023.
+He was appointed by King Mswati III at the Ludzidzini Royal Village.